nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 **Most active months for Casual and Member riders are from June to September.**

 **.
-Streeter Dr & Grand Ave station is the most used station by Cyclistic riders.**
+Streeter Dr & Grand Ave stations are the most used stations by Cyclistic riders.**

 **- Casual riders ride for a longer time period with an average ride duration of 48.3 minutes.**

-**Members have a shorter average ride duration of 15.8minutes.** just about season
+**Members have a shorter average ride duration of 15.8minutes.**

 ## *Recommendations*

 **Marketing recommendations to convert casual riders into members:**

+**Enhance user experience by improving bike availability and maintenance.**

+**Start promotions at the top stations and focus interaction efforts during peak times of the day.**

  **Marketing effort targeting the top 10 most popular stations for riders could include posts on social media,**